taiwan-brown-bear/llm-evaluate/README.md

 )

-step 6: use the requestId to get the report (including confidence score from LLMs) by running the sql statement (e.g.,
+step 6: use the requestId to get the report (including CONFIDENCE score from LLMs) by running the sql statement (e.g.,

     mysql> select a.target_model,
                   a.evaluated_by,